hyperledger-labs/cc-tools-doc/docs/tutorials.md

 - Hyperledger Fabric Update API
 - Development web application (cc-web)

-The **cc-tool-demo** repository smart contract is ideal for beginners to Hyperledger Fabric technology development.
-It's a great starting point to understand a Hyperledger Fabric blockchain and ease the journey to application development using this framework.
+The `cc-tools-demo` repository smart contract is ideal for beginners to Hyperledger Fabric technology development.
+It's a great starting point to understand a Hyperledger Fabric blockchain and ease the journey of application development using this framework.

 You'll learn how to write an application and a smart contract (chaincode) to query and update a ledger, and how to connect to the Blockchain through a ready-to-use API.